NEW: our limited Flow Edition • Now 100 days trial with all sets NEW: our limited Flow Edition • Now 100 days trial with all sets

 Gentle Umbilical Cord Care for Your Newborn: How to Properly Apply Diapers

-Judes Baby wickeln Windel über oder unter Nabel
+Judes Baby wickeln Windel unter dem Nabel

 The First Days with Your Newborn

 The big question here is: Should the diaper be worn over or under the navel?
-This decision could have more impact than you might think, especially when it comes to the type of diapers you choose.
+This decision could have more implications than you might think, especially when it comes to the type of diapers you choose.

 Photo by @madame.vio

-Both options have their advantages and disadvantages:
+Both options have their pros and cons:

 Traditional Disposable Diapers vs. Cloth Diapers